yanchith/yanchith.github.io/posts/7-making-an-overambitious-game-as-your-first-thing.md

 using an engine.

 In between 2021 and 2024, I was working on a game.
-The game's core idea as it ended up (it evolved during development) is something that inspires me even today, and I would still like to make a similar game at some point, but at the time I was working on it, it was way too ambitious of a project for my skill level.
+The game's core idea as it ended up (it evolved during development) being something that inspires me even today, and I would still like to make a similar game at some point, but at the time I was working on it, it was way too ambitious of a project for my skill level.